-apri's Dolce Vita wouldn't be so sweet without the Amedeo's footwear business reached the international limelight in 1962, when Jackie Kennedy, on a trip to the Amalfi In the vast sea of today's footwear offer on Capri's shopping Coast as First Lady, made an impromptu midnight visit to who come from the other side of the world specifically to buy our sandals, and they enter the store already knowing about "If until the 1990s the average stay on the island was at least their characteristics.
-The Canfora sandal must reflect the a week long, today we very often serve the passing tourist quality and uniqueness of the raw materials used - I refer to the the sole, the leather, the jewels.
-It's not just about "selreputation of our brand and the increasingly frenetic pace ling" a sandal.
+a week long, today we very often serve the passing tourist quality and uniqueness of the raw materials used - I refer to in less than an hour," comments Costanzo.
+"Thanks to the reputation of our brand and the increasingly frenetic pace ling" a sandal.
 We feel a "moral obligation" to guarantee a of travel, even those who spend less than half a day in Capri high-end result, in line with the expectations of the custoindulge in the luxury of a pair of handmade sandals.
 And we mer, as well as our own.
-It's no coincidence that Canfora is work hard to ensure that this is possible, without sacrificing one of the few shoe stores where the workshop is located in the back of the shop.
+It's no coincidence that Canfora is work hard to ensure that this is possible, without sacrificing one of the few shoe stores where the workshop is located in the quality and performance of the final product".